ACRCris/Cybersecurity-Portfolio/Network_Analysis_Examples/Network_Attack_Analisys/Readme.md

 Module 3 activity 2 of the course **Connect and Protect: Networks and Network Security** of the Google Cybersecurity Certificate.

-This activity consists of analyzing a Wireshark TCP/HTTP log file to to identify and explain the cause of a service interruption that affected a website and show the negative impact of the incident on the website.
+I analyzed a Wireshark TCP/HTTP log file to identify and explain the cause of a service interruption that affected a website and to show the negative impact of the incident on the website.

-## Objectives
+## Objectives accomplished

-- Identify the type of attack that may have caused the service interruption.
+- Identified the type of attack that may have caused the service interruption.
--  Explain how the attack is causing the website to malfunction
+- Explained how the attack caused the website to malfunction.
-- Describe the actions taken by the IT team to prevent further attacks
+- Described the actions taken by the IT team to prevent further attacks.

 ## Folder Structure and Status